Manage liquidity with improved forecasting

 Some challenges and barriers of understanding the short-term liquidity and cash position, include needing to have a different mindset than the typical management maintains.
 It’s important to have a true “Direct Cash Flow” mindset — what’s my actual cash balance (net of outstanding checks and receipts in-transits) and on a weekly basis, what do I expect to receive from customers and then forecast required cash disbursements and with available cash what other disbursements the company can make.

-The pandemic has forced most companies to rethink and modify existing cash forecasting models or establish new models.
+Recent uncertainty has forced most companies to rethink and modify existing cash forecasting models or establish new models.
 If you’ve already developed an effective dynamic cash forecasting model, don’t let it lose importance in your organization.
 Continue to maintain it and utilize the model for strategic decisions.
-If somehow, your organization was able to survive without a dynamic cashflow model, don’t wait establish a model.
-It’s always important to perform an assessment of your current financial and future liquidity.
-As always, if you have questions, feel free to give us a call.
+If your organization has been able to thrive without a dynamic cashflow model, it doesn’t mean you won’t need it eventually.
+It’s always important to have contingency plans and perform an assessment of your current financial and future liquidity.